ninabarzh/broomstick/content/posts/The-long-history-of-polite-coercion.md

 #### 2. The Paradigm of Equality

-Fast forward to revolutions, republics, and La Liberté, Égalité, Fraternité.
+Fast-forward to revolutions, republics, and La Liberté, Égalité, Fraternité.
 Here, legitimacy comes from the people—or rather, whichever slice of the population is deemed “the people” this week.
 Power is legitimate if it’s distributed among equals, like a communal cake (that is, until someone eats most of it and calls it trickle-down).
 Illegitimate power?
 That’s anything which dares to disturb this grand illusion of balance.
 If you question the system, you’re the problem—not the system itself.

 #### 3. The Paradigm of Interdependence